KeitaGrant/KeitaGrant.github.io/projects/green.md

 ### My Task
 After fleshing out the game idea, we each assigned ourselves a task on the game project.
 The task that I chose to take upon myself was the level design for floor 2 and Boss Phase 2.
+Below are mockups of the level design as well as the placement of the main character and enemies.

 <div style="display: flex; justify-content: center; gap: 20px;">
   <img src="/img/BossPhase2.png" alt="Boss Phase 2" style="width: 300px; height: auto;">
   <img src="/img/leveldesign2.png" alt="Level Design 2" style="width: 300px; height: auto;">
 </div>